 Install a bug zapper that is powered by electricity.

-A bug zapper is your best chance for how to get rid of bees in the house without the usage of poisons.
-The ultraviolet rays emitted by an electric bug zapper attract insects.
+A bug zapper is your best chance to get rid of bees in the house without using poisons.
+This is because the ultraviolet rays emitted by an electric bug zapper attract insects.

 When they fly too close to the grid and make contact with it, they are electrocuted with a quick “zap” sound.
 The dead insects fall to the ground or the base, making cleanup simple.

-The PestNot Bug Zapper is efficient against a wide range of insects, including bees.
+The PestNot Bug Zapper is efficient against many insects, including bees.
 It emits 2000 volts of electricity, which quickly kills bees.
-Even with this high voltage, it is remarkably energy-efficient.
+However, even with this high voltage, it is remarkably energy-efficient.

 Because of its waterproof head, it may be used during the wet season.
-It resembles a lamp that emits a blue light that attracts insects within a one-acre radius.
+It resembles a lamp emitting blue light that attracts insects within a one-acre radius.

 Simply connect it into a socket near where you hear bees buzzing and hang it on a hook.
-If the nest is far away, you may need to utilize an extension cord.
-This works best at night at a close proximity to the beehive.
-Check on it on a regular basis to clean out the dead bees.
+You may need to utilize an extension cord if the nest is far away.
+This works best at night in proximity to the beehive.
+Then, check on it regularly to clean out the dead bees.

 Make use of an ultrasonic pest deterrent.